echicken/lilygo-t5-clock/README.md

 ### Enclosure

-I'm using the variant of this display with a JST battery connector rather than the 18650 version.
-The intention is to keep it thin and flat, to be used as a wall clock.
-Every case I've seen so far is thicc or has a hump on the back for a big round battery, so I'll design my own and add it here once I've settled on a suitable battery.

-I'm waiting for [this battery](https://www.amazon.ca/gp/product/B095BTSMYH?th=1), which is slightly smaller in width and height than the EPD, and is 10 mm thick.
-The less often I need to take this thing off the wall to recharge it, the better.
+I'm using the variant of this display with a JST battery connector, along with [this battery](https://www.amazon.ca/gp/product/B095BTSMYH).
+This allows for a thinner case and longer battery life than with the 18650 variant.
+Case STL and OpenSCAD source are in the `enclosure/` directory.

 ### Power Consumption